 - The inconsistent style between channels: different font, background, tone of voice between channels of a brand

-- Angry customers since they have to use different channels: customer data only stored on one instead of every channel.
+- Angry customers since they have to use different channels: Customer data is only stored on one instead of every channel.

 Ultimately, these problems could affect your brand, employees, and customers.
 So how can you solve them?